Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

 ### OpenShift Installation

 9. SSH into the bastion host from your local machine, and switch to the root user.
+The *username* value is usually the local username that you use on your local machine.
+In my case, my local Macbook username is 'hamzawork' so I used 'hamzawork' as the username in the ssh command as well.

-       ssh -i ~/.ssh/id_rsa username@<Public IP of bastion host>
+       ssh -i ~/.ssh/id_rsa <username>@<Public IP of bastion host>
        sudo su -
 10. Copy over the downloaded json key (from step 2 above) to your bastion host, and save it by the name of `service-account-key.json`, as this is the service account key filename referenced in some of our commands later in this exercise.
 You can choose any name, just ensure you edit the commands accordingly.